Shivaam16/Profile/README.md

 ---

-## 🚀 Looking for Opportunities
-🎯 **Actively seeking a Software Developer role** where I can apply my skills in **MERN stack, backend development, and cloud technologies** to build scalable and efficient solutions.
-Open to full-time opportunities!
+## 🔹 About Me:
+- 🚀 Passionate software developer with expertise in **MERN stack** and backend development.
+- 💡 Strong problem-solving skills with hands-on experience in **React.js, Node.js, MongoDB, and Express.js**.
+- 🔍 Interested in **real-world problem-solving projects** and **building scalable applications**.
+- 🎯 Currently looking for **exciting job opportunities** in software development.

 ---